 - A multi-function space that can accommodate 400 people

 The Transformation of Learning

-An ambitious project that embodies our shared goals and aspirations, the Tstotsis Family Academic Center will, once completed, transform both teaching and learning at Assumption College.
+An ambitious project that embodies our shared goals and aspirations, the Tsotsis Family Academic Center transforms both teaching and learning at Assumption College.

 21st Century Classrooms

-Classrooms in the new academic building will demonstrate the College’s commitment to preparing tomorrow’s thinkers and leaders.
-Each classroom will be fully equipped with USB ports and outlets for charging devices as well access to the College’s wireless internet network.
-Some will also feature the latest in video-conferencing equipment, allowing students to expand their reach and learn over long distances.
+Classrooms in the new academic building demonstrate the College’s commitment to preparing tomorrow’s thinkers and leaders.
+Each classroom is fully equipped with USB ports and outlets for charging devices as well access to the College’s wireless internet network.
+Some also feature the latest in video-conferencing equipment, allowing students to expand their reach and learn over long distances.

-The layout of the new building’s classrooms will also reflect key forward-thinking practices.
+The layout of the new building’s classrooms reflects key forward-thinking practices.
 The 21st Century workplace has shifted from impersonal grids of solitary cubicles to professional communities of peer collaboration.
-Taking inspiration from this change in focus, the classrooms in the new building will be adaptable, allowing faculty to utilize collaborative teaching methods and encourage learning.
+Taking inspiration from this change in focus, the classrooms in the new building are adaptable, allowing faculty to utilize collaborative teaching methods and encourage learning.

 A Center for the Arts